DarajaDevToolkit/darajadevToolkit/cli/DEVELOPMENT.md

 ## 📋 Priority Tasks for CLI Team

+- To make goals clear and manageable, use this as guide to prioritize tasks for the CLI development.

 ### Week 1-2: Core Foundation

 - [ ] **Fix import issues** (path resolution)